ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

 ## Issuer Configuration

 Issuers are configured with Private and Public Key pairs, each denoted `skI` and `pkI`, respectively, used to produce tokens.
-A RECOMMENDED method for generating key pairs is as follows:
+These keys MUST NOT be reused in other protocols.
+A RECOMMENDED method for generating key pairs is as
+follows:

 ~~~
 seed = random(Ns)